-2016 A.M.E.
+2018 A.M.E.
 Bale Travelling Scholarship and Art Prize

+The A.M.E.
+Bale Travelling Scholarship and Art Prize is awarded biennially to Australian artists who have demonstrated talent and achievement in traditional styles.
+This includes realist, figurative and representational styles.
 The Art Prize is intended to encourage, support and advance classical training of emerging artists (in their early to mid-career) at any stage of life, who are pursuing the study and practice of traditional art and who desire to study the works of old masters.

 A.M.E.
 Bale was born in Melbourne in 1875 and studied art under Frederick McCubbin and L Bernard Hall at the National Gallery Art School in Melbourne.
 She developed a reputation as a fine artist who distinguished herself particularly as one of Australia’s pre-eminent flower and still life painters of the early 20th Century.
 She established the A.M.E.
 Bale Travelling Scholarship and Art Prize through her will to support Australian artists in perpetuity.